On viscosity solutions of path dependent PDEs: A variation of Perron's approach

-This clearly leads to the uniqueness of viscosity solution, and therefore, by Theorem \ref{thm-existence} $u^0$ is the unique viscosity solution of PPDE \reff{PPDE} with terminal condition $g$.

-\begin{rem} {\rm In standard Peron's method, one shows that $\underline u$ (resp. $\overline u$) is a viscosity super-solution (resp. viscosity sub-solution) of the PDE.
-Assuming that the comparison principle for viscosity solutions holds true, then \reff{peron} holds.
+This clearly leads to the uniqueness of viscosity solution, and therefore, by Theorem \ref{thm-existence} $u^0$ is the unique viscosity solution of PPDE (\ref{PPDE}) with terminal condition~$g$. \end{pf*} \begin{rem} In standard Perron's method, one shows that $\underline u$ (resp.,~$\overline u$) is a viscosity super-solution (resp., viscosity sub-solution) of the PDE.
+Assuming that the comparison principle for viscosity solutions holds true, then (\ref{peron}) holds.

-In our situation, we shall instead prove \reff{peron} directly first, which in turn is used to prove the comparison principle for viscosity solutions.
-Roughly speaking, the comparison principle for viscosity solutions is more or less equivalent to the partial comparison principle Lemma \ref{lem-comparison} and the equality \reff{peron}.
-To our best knowledge, such an approach is novel in the literature. } \end{rem}
+In our situation, we shall instead prove (\ref{peron}) directly first, which in turn is used to prove the comparison principle for viscosity solutions.
+Roughly speaking, the comparison principle for viscosity solutions is more or less equivalent to the partial comparison principle Lemma \ref{lem-comparison} and the equality (\ref{peron}).
+To our best knowledge, such an approach is novel in the literature. \end{rem}